amyszczepanski/sdcovid/README.md

 # sdcovid
-These are the scripts that I use for my [site tracking COVID-19 in San Diego County](http://www.sdcovid.today).
+These are the scripts and such that I use for my [site tracking COVID-19 in San Diego County](http://www.sdcovid.today).

 Feel free to adapt this to your purposes.
 The ingredients are: